-You will be asked to upload a CV and a supporting statement.
+You will be asked to upload a CV (max 3 pages) and a supporting statement (max 2 pages).
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
-This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants)
+This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).
+Application material should not exceed 5 pages and will not be considered if so.